Windows error | DriverFinder - We Make Drivers Work for You

 Roll Back Driver Confirm

 If there is no option to roll back the driver, that means the original driver is installed.
 The option in that case, is to update the driver for the device to a newer version.
 Driver updates are released to fix know issues and make sure the driver is compatible with the latest Windows version.
-So, installing an updated version of the driver can also help solve the DRIVER_POWER_STATE_FAILURE error.
+So, installing an updated version of the driver can also help solve the DRIVER POWER STATE FAILURE error.

 Driver not known